Chairman of the Board

 Demet Beton Kalmaz

-Demet Beton Kalmaz, born in Nicosia, is Associate Professor of Economics at the Cyprus International University.
-As an economist; she has specialized in environmental degradation and ecological footprint, thus environmental conversation.
-She volunteered on the North Cyprus Marine Turtle Conversation Project during 1999 and 2000 summers.
+Demet Beton Kalmaz, born in Nicosia, is Associate Professor and Head of the Department of Economics at the Cyprus International University.
+As an economist she has specialized in environmental degradation and ecological footprint.
+She volunteered on the North Cyprus Marine Turtle Conservation Project during 1999 and 2000 summers.
+She took on the role of treasurer in 2020.

-London born Turkish Cypriot, Olkan moved to north Cyprus in 1989 and later studied Radio, TV and Film at EMU in Famagusta.
-A short period of living in London after gradutatinig in 2001 he moved back to Cyprus in 2007 with his family where he setup his own photography based business and got involved in local conservation groups SPOT and KUSKOR.
-He has been a board member and an ongoing volunteer at KUSKOR and has worked and contributed on various photography and documentry film projects both for SPOT and KUSKOR and continues to voluntarily dedicate his free time to conservation efforts.
+London born Turkish Cypriot, Olkan moved to North Cyprus in 1989 and later studied Radio, TV and Film at EMU in Famagusta.
+After graduating in 2001 he moved back to Cyprus in 2007 with his family where he setup his own photography based business and got involved in local conservation groups SPOT and KUSKOR.
+He has been a board member and an ongoing volunteer at KUSKOR and has worked and contributed on various photography and documentary film projects both for the two CSOs and continues to voluntarily dedicate his free time to conservation efforts.

 In 1992, as an undergraduate student studying Veterinary Medicine at the University of Glasgow (UK), Brendan was one of the founding members of the North Cyprus Marine Turtle Conservation Project (MTCP), invited by SPOT to help establish a long-term conservation and monitoring programme.
 He went on to conduct his PhD on the causes of mortality of marine turtles in Northern Cyprus, helping to manage the MTCP for over 10 years.
 He continues to be actively involved in the conservation and research of marine turtles in North Cyprus.
 Brendan is now Professor of Conservation Science at the University of Exeter (UK) and his group conduct research at many locations around the world and have published over 300 scientific papers, with more than 50 of these on the marine turtles of North Cyprus.
 In 2011 he was the recipient of the Zoological Society of London March Award for Marine and Freshwater Conservation and in 2019, he was part of the University of Exeter team that was awarded the Queen’s Anniversary Prize, from Her Majesty Queen Elizabeth II.